DGoodluck/Cocoas-Hair-Bar/README.md

 python app.py
 Access the application in your web browser by visiting http://localhost:5000.

-The first time the application is run, it will retrieve a collection of placeholder images from the iStockphoto website and store them in the database.
-The images are only retrieved once using the run_once.txt file to keep track of whether the script has been run before.

 File Structure
 app.py: The main Flask application file. form.py: Contains the form classes for the contact pages.